Creating your own personalized Christmas cards is a thoughtful (and cost-efficient!) way to show the people in your life that you care about them.

-Blues, whites and light grays appear throughout the palettes to still evoke a wintry feeling.
+These warm color palettes reflect the cozy feeling of the holiday season.
+Golds and reds appear throughout these warm palettes to still evoke a wintry feeling.
 There are also lots of golds and silvers, for a splendid feeling.

-Look at how gold and white features prominently in this religious Christmas card example below:
+Look at how gold and white features prominently in this Christmas card example below:

 While people are getting a ton of red and green holiday cards, a modern color palette will stand out significantly.